Momo Belia Deviluke: In To Love Ru

 As the daughter of King Gid and Queen Sephie of Deviluke, an alien planet far distant from Earth, Momo, the younger sister of Lala Satalin Deviluke and twin of Nana Astar Deviluke, holds the title of "Third Princess of Deviluke", as she is the youngest of the three sisters.
 Since childhood, Momo and Nana always argued.
-Whenever they fought, Lala would always found ways for the twins to reconcile and for Zastin (Lala's personal bodyguard) not to be angry with them.
-At some point in the time before the events of the series, Momo travelled through the galaxy and met tons of plants from different worlds, befriending all of them due to her ability to communicate with them.
+Whenever they fought, Lala would always find ways for the twins to reconcile and for Zastin (Lala's personal bodyguard) not to be angry with them.
+At some point in time before the events of the series, Momo travelled through the galaxy and met tons of plants from different worlds, befriending all of them due to her ability to communicate with them.

 Momo, alongside Nana, makes her first appearance in the manga in chapter 97 of To Love Ru, in which the twins arrive on Earth and transport basically the entire cast of the manga into a RPG world inside Trouble Quest, a virtual reality game that Momo and Nana programmed and used to determine whether Rito Yuki is worthy of being engaged to Lala or not.
 In the end, after everyone exits Trouble Quest, the twins apologize to Lala for all the problems they caused before returning to Deviluke.
 A few chapters later, they went back to Earth after escaping from Deviluke and their studies.
 However, they forgot that Zastin was also staying on Earth, who was instructed by their father to bring them back home.
-In the end, they defeat Zastin and his assistants, and convinced their father that they are going to stay on Earth with Lala.
+In the end, they defeat Zastin and his assistants, and convince their father that they are going to stay on Earth with Lala.

 During Momo and Nana's stay at the Yuki household, they created their own house in the attic using space distortion technology.
 They also take care of all their necessities to avoid disturbing Rito's younger sister, Mikan Yuki, for cooking, cleaning, etc. However, they still come down sometimes to eat Mikan's cooking.
 Throughout the series, Momo gradually develops affectionate feelings for Rito despite him being the fiancé of her sister Lala.
 She often fantasizes perverted situations with Rito, and desires for him to become sexually active towards her.
-Momo would constantly sneaks into Rito's room to sleep with him, sometimes even half-naked, revealing Momo's lustful side.
+Momo would constantly sneak into Rito's room to sleep with him, sometimes even half-naked, revealing Momo's lustful side.
 Whenever she is asked of the situation, she simply says that she accidentally gets into Rito's room while she is half asleep.
 Momo has also stated that she knows Rito would not reciprocate her feelings, and that she is content just to be a lover.